Earth Hour: 2019

-Earth Hour 2019 was held on March 30, from 8:30 p.m. to 9:30 pm.
+Earth Hour 2019 was held on March 30, from 8:30p.m. to 9:30pm.
 A total of 188 countries participated in Earth Hour 2019.
 Miss Earth 2018 Nguyễn Phương Khánh from Vietnam was designated as the Earth Hour Ambassador to implement several environmental protection activities.
-As ambassador, Phuong Khanh urged everyone to voluntarily turn off unnecessary lights and equipment for an hour, contributing to spreading the message "Save Energy, Save Earth - Energy saving, Earth protection".
+As ambassador, Phuong Khanh urged everyone to voluntarily turn off unnecessary lights and equipment for an hour, contributing to spreading the message "Save Energy, Save Earth – Energy saving, Earth protection".

 2020

-Earth Hour 2020 took place on Saturday, 28 March from 8:30 pm to 9:30 pm local time and it went digitally due to the COVID-19 pandemic.
+Earth Hour 2020 took place on Saturday, March 28 from 8:30pm to 9:30pm local time and it went digitally due to the COVID-19 pandemic.
 190 countries and territories came together to support this movement and few of the many public personalities such as UN Secretary General António Guterres, Pope Francis, environmental activist Greta Thunberg, Canadian Prime Minister Justin Trudeau, Indian film star Amitabh Bachchan, UN Environment Goodwill ambassador Dia Mirza, Kenyan singing sensation Nikita Kering, Colombian model Claudia Bahamon and British Singer Songwriter, Cat Stevens also participated in Earth Hour 2020.

 2021

-Earth Hour 2021 took place on Saturday, 27 March from 8:30 pm to 9:30 pm local time.
+Earth Hour 2021 took place on Saturday, March 27 from 8:30pm to 9:30pm local time.

 2022

-Earth Hour 2022 took place on Saturday, 26 March from 8:30 pm to 9:30 pm local time.
+Earth Hour 2022 took place on Saturday, March 26 from 8:30pm to 9:30pm local time.

 2023

+Earth Hour 2023 took place on Saturday, March 25 at 8:30pm to 9:30pm local time.
+Ahead of the event, Earth Hour was rebranded as the "Biggest Hour for Earth", which included a bigger focus on community action and less reliance on the 'switch off'.
+Over the course of the event Earth Hour measured over 410,000 hours of planet-positive activities pledged as part of the 'Hour Bank' which collated committed actions by the public.